 Medicare negotiated drug prices for the first time.
 Here’s what it got

-The White House is set to reveal the fruits of months of negotiations between the government and pharmaceutical companies: new, lower Medicare prices for 10 blockbuster drugs.
+The White House unveiled the fruits of months of negotiations between the government and pharmaceutical companies: new, lower Medicare prices for 10 blockbuster drugs.

+The discounts range from 79% for diabetes drug Januvia to 38% for blood cancer drug Imbruvica.

+If the negotiated prices were in effect in 2023, Medicare would have saved $6 billion and beneficiaries would have saved $1.5 billion in out-of-pocket costs, such as copays at the pharmacy counter.
+That’s what officials say they expect to save in the first year the prices are in effect.

-The administration hasn’t actually shared the specific agreed upon prices yet, but Health and Human Services Secretary Xavier Becerra has played up the savings.
+Health and Human Services Secretary Xavier Becerra played up the savings Wednesday evening.

 In a press call ahead of the announcement, Becerra said if the negotiated prices were in effect in 2023, Medicare would have saved $6 billion and beneficiaries would have saved $1.5 billion in out-of-pocket costs, such as copays at the pharmacy counter.